mhd-fettah/laravel-flow-starter/README.md

 2. Follow the installation steps detailed in the installation guide.
 3. Edit the `.env` file according to your environment and project requirements.
 4. If you want to add more languages is simple.
 Insert new language code in languages array in `config/translator.php`. and create a file for it in `resources/lang` like `fr.json`.
-4. Add any additional CSS files you will use in the `resources/css` directory and import them in the `app.css` file.
+4. Add any additional CSS files you will use in the `resources/scss` directory and import them in the `app.scss` file.
 5. Add any additional JS files you will use in the `resources/js` directory and import them in the `app.js` file.
 6. Delete the initial part of the 'readme.md' up to this point.
 You now have a comprehensive installation guide and a project ready for development.

 ## Template for the Installation Guide

 Use the installation guide template for the final project for end-users or your development team.
 Modify the template according to your project's needs to provide clear and accurate setup instructions.